Late production Gyurza pistol adopted as SPS pistol.

 Source: Maxim Popenker @ www.world.guns.ru - © copyright lies with original owner

 The Gyurza is a modern pistol of Russian origin.
 It fires the 9x21mm SP-10 round that was specifically designed for this pistol and is also used by the SR-2 sub machine gun.
 There are no variants although the design has changed over the years.
 The earliest versions had a smooth grip, the initial production versions a checkered one and current versions a ribbed one.
 In its original production variant the Gyurza was adopted as the SR-1 Vektor.
-The latest model is known as the SPS.

 © WeaponSystems.net | All rights reserved.